catchorg/Catch2/docs/limitations.md

 }
 ```

-If you are seeing a problem like this, i.e. a weird test paths that trigger only under Clang with `libc++`, or only under very specific version of `libstdc++`, it is very likely you are seeing this.
+If you are seeing a problem like this, i.e. weird test paths that trigger only under Clang with `libc++`, or only under very specific version of `libstdc++`, it is very likely you are seeing this.
 The only known workaround is to use a fixed version of your standard library.

 ### libstdc++, `_GLIBCXX_DEBUG` macro and random ordering of tests